SAMtoBAM/TLHcrsFinder/README.md

     Column 3 : 'contigs' : Number of contigs in assembly <br/>
     Column 4 : 'telomeric_repeats' : Number of good telomeric repeat regions found (minimum of 50bp) <br/>
     Column 5 : 'telomeric_repeats_contig_ends' : Number of the above telomeric repeats found within the contig ends (Default: 50kb from end of contigs larger than 100kb) <br/>
-    Column 6 : 'TLHcrs_regions' : Number of good TLHcrs regions detected genome wide <br/>
+    Column 6 : 'TLR_regions' : Number of good TLRs detected genome wide <br/>
-    Column 7 : 'TLHcrs_regions_contig_ends' : Number of the above TLHcrs repeats found within the contig ends (Default: 50kb from end of contigs larger than 100kb) <br/>
+    Column 7 : 'TLR_regions_contig_ends' : Number of the above TLRs found within the contig ends (Default: 50kb from end of contigs larger than 100kb) <br/>
-    Column 8 : 'TLHcrs_representative_coords' : The coordinates in the assembly to the TLHcrs representative used in the analyses <br/>
+    Column 8 : 'TLR_representative_coords' : The coordinates in the assembly to the TLR representative used in the analyses <br/>
-    Column 9 : 'TLHcrs_representative_size' : The size in basepairs of the TLHcrs representative <br/>
+    Column 9 : 'TLR_representative_size' : The size in basepairs of the TLR representative <br/>
-    Column 10 : 'TLHcrs_representative_size' : The average size of the regions detected that clustered with the TLHcrs representative <br/>
+    Column 10 : 'TLR_representative_size' : The average size of the regions detected that clustered with the TLR representative <br/>
-    Column 12 : 'TLHcrs_representative' : The nucleotide sequence of the TLHcrs representative <br/>
+    Column 12 : 'TLR_representative' : The nucleotide sequence of the TLR representative <br/>

 -Per sample plots are all placed in **plotting_Rscripts** <br/>
-    plotting_Rscripts/\*.end_alignments.svg : Contigs with ends aligned with TLHcrs repeat regions highlighted (red) and telomeric repeats showing (black dots) <br/>
+    plotting_Rscripts/\*.end_alignments.svg : Contigs with ends aligned with TLRs highlighted (red) and telomeric repeats showing (black dots) <br/>
-    plotting_Rscripts/\*.end_alignments.filtered.svg : Same as above but only with contig ends containing at least one telomeric repeat or TLHcrs repeat <br/>
+    plotting_Rscripts/\*.end_alignments.filtered.svg : Same as above but only with contig ends containing at least one telomeric repeat or TLR <br/>
-    plotting_Rscripts/\*.whole_genome.svg : Positions of telomeric_repeats (dots) and TLHcrs_regions (triangles) in the whole genome <br/>
+    plotting_Rscripts/\*.whole_genome.svg : Positions of telomeric_repeats (dots) and TLR_regions (triangles) in the whole genome <br/>

 -Comparisons between samples are placed in output folder
-    phylogeny_plus_gANI_heatmap.svg : a midrooted mashtree of all assemblies horizontally aligned with lz-ani calulated global ANI (gANI) scores comparing the representatives of each assemblies TLHcrs repeat.
+    phylogeny_plus_gANI_heatmap.svg : a midrooted mashtree of all assemblies horizontally aligned with lz-ani calulated global ANI (gANI) scores comparing the representatives of each assemblies TLR.
 Far right is the same gANI scores but calculated between repeats for the same assembly.

 ## The coverage threshold
 This value is essentially is used to find repeats that are at least in this many copies compared to telomeric sequences <br/>
-This tools was designed primarily on Fusarium and Pyricularia assemblies which contain (if present) TLHcrs repeats on most chromosome ends <br/>
+This tools was designed primarily on Fusarium and Pyricularia assemblies which contain (if present) TLRs on most chromosome ends <br/>
 However they may be less frequent in other species <br/>
 The default of 0.75 is too make sure that other potentially repetitive regions within 50kb of the contig ends are not kept